-Q: What if my drug isn't in the formulary?
+Q: What if my drug isn't on the formulary?

 A: If your drug is not included on this formulary, you should first contact Member Services and confirm that your drug is not covered.
 If you learn that Freedom Health does not cover your drug, you have two options:

 - You can ask Member Services for a list of similar drugs that are covered by Freedom Health.
 When you receive the list, share the list with your doctor and ask him or her to prescribe a similar drug that is covered by Freedom Health.

 - You can ask Freedom Health to make an exception and cover your drug.

-Click here to find out more about requesting an exception
+Find out more about requesting an exception: 2023